How To Tell If You’re Dehydrated and the effects of Dehydration on your Skin

 - Dehydration often leads you to drink more alcohol out of thirst, when what your body really wants – and needs – is water

-- Drinking water can help slow down consumption of alcohol as well as help dilute the impact of the toxins in your system
+- Drinking water can help slow down the consumption of alcohol as well as help dilute the impact of the toxins in your system

 - Dehydration makes hangovers worse the next day; water will go a long way towards prevention and minimisation of the effects of alcohol on your body

 PRACTICAL TIP: If you stay well hydrated on racing days, you may find yourself visiting the facilities more than usual.
-DO bring extra tissues or toilet paper along in your purse in case the facilities are overrun with other racegoers.
+DO bring extra tissues or toilet paper along with in your purse in case the facilities are overrun with other racegoers.

 Hangover Prevention Tip#2: NUTRITION